For hundreds of years, women have used herbal remedies to deal with a whole range of menstrual conditions.

 Firstly, FEMININE BALANCE is as good option with Chaste berry & Dong Quai to balance hormones and regulate menstrual cycle.

-The 2 other ingredients, Calendula and Horsetail are nutrient rich to help with painful periods.
+The 2 other ingredients, Calendula and Lemon Myrtle are nutrient rich to help with painful periods.

 And because endometriosis is an issue with the uterine lining, Raspberry leaf in the PREGNANCY tea blend is a good option too.
 Raspberry leaf is rich in magnesium and has a long tradition in herbal medicine for uterine conditions as it tones the uterine ligaments in pregnant women.